katiaipduarte/-rick-and-morty-wiki-/README.md

-# Getting Started with Create React App
+# Rick and Morty Wiki App

 Demo at: